infiniteflight/infiniteflight-docs/flying-guide/atc-communication/landing-and-taxi-to-parking.md

+## Taxi to Parking Communication Table

+Below are all the ATC commands that can be sent to pilots by a Ground Controller and what pilots can request or respond with:

-## Pilot to Ground Controller Communication Table
++++ Pilot to Ground Controller

 | Request/Message                   | When to Send                                                 | When Not to Send                                             |
 | --------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |